ZMizgalski/Level-Crossing-Python-Client/README.md

 1. Create a folder named you like.
 2. Inside your folder, open console and paste: `git clone https://github.com/ZMizgalski/Level-Crossing-Python-Client.git`
 3. Install OS on Raspberry Pi with easy Imager https://www.raspberrypi.com/software/
+4. Enable SSH and pi-camera on Raspberry Pi
-4. Then you need to transfer this program to Raspberry Pi with
+5. Then you need to transfer this program to Raspberry Pi with ssh best option

-3. Raspberry Pi is required https://www.raspberrypi.org/ and also multiple modifications.
-6. Raspberry Pi camera is required also.
-7.
-8. Install python from the official website.
+6. Install python from the official website.
 [Download here](https://www.python.org/downloads/)
-9. Install pip then install all requirements from [requirements.txt](https://github.com/ZMizgalski/Level-Crossing-Python-Client/blob/master/requirements.txt)
+7. Install pip then install all requirements from [requirements.txt](https://github.com/ZMizgalski/Level-Crossing-Python-Client/blob/master/requirements.txt)

-7. Then you are ready to go just open it in any Editor.
-(I prefer PyCharm Community) [Download here](https://www.jetbrains.com/pycharm/)
+7. Then you are ready to go just open console and run `Main.py`

 ## Project Status
 Project is:  _complete_ .